blue-c0de/NiceStart/README.md

 ### Branches
 - **Login**: Contains the login functionality.
 - **Registration**: Contains the registration functionality.
+- **Splash**: Contains an initial screen that appears when an app is launched.

 ### Activities
 - **LoginActivity**: Allows users to log in.